UK economy ‘on course to rebound’ in Q2

-LONDON (AP) — A closely monitored survey is indicating that the British economy has rebounded during the second quarter.
+LONDON (AP) — The British economy appears to be bouncing back following a period of near-stagnation that had reinforced fears about the impact of Brexit, surveys indicated Tuesday.

-In their monthly survey of the service sector, financial information company IHS Markit and the Chartered Institute of Procurement & Supply found growth running at a three-month high.
+Retail sales are said to have grown in May at their highest annual rate in over four years, while car sales recovered further.

-Their so-called purchasing managers’ index for the sector — a broad gauge of business activity — came in at 54 in May, up from 52.8 the previous month.
+And a closely monitored survey of service sector activity found growth running at a three-month high.
+In their monthly survey of the service sector, financial information company IHS Markit and the Chartered Institute of Procurement & Supply said their so-called purchasing managers’ index for the sector — a broad gauge of business activity — rose to 54 in May from 52.8 the previous month.
 Anything above 50 indicates expansion.

-Chris Williamson, IHS Markit’s chief business economist, said Tuesday that the pickup “adds to evidence that the economy is on course to rebound” during the second quarter.
+“The improvement in service sector activity adds to evidence that the economy is on course to rebound in the second quarter,” said Chris Williamson, IHS Markit’s chief business economist.

 Most Read Business Stories